SF-based Architectural Firm Increases Efficiency and Improves Cash Flow - BQE Software

-Some architects praise it as something they can’t live without.
+Some architects praise it as something they can't live without.
 Other professionals are avoiding it as long as they can.
-Whether for or against, it seems most architects have an opinion on Building Information Modeling (BIM) and its current and future place in the AECOO industry.
+According to the AIA, half of architecture firms are now using it.
+Whether for or against, it seems most architects have an opinion on building information modeling (BIM) and its current and future place in the AECOO industry.

 For starters, there are still differing perceptions on what the term "BIM" actually means.